Tony Romo tosses TD pass, Cowboys lose 27-13 to Eagles

 Carson Wentz tossed two TD passes to Zach Ertz to help Philadelphia finish with a two-game winning streak.

-Prescott was 4 for 8 for 37 yards before giving way to Romo, who hadn't played in a regular-season game since Thanksgiving 2015 when he broke his left collarbone for the second time in less than three months.
+Prescott was 4 for 8 for 37 yards before giving way to Romo, the league's most expensive backup.
 Romo broke a bone in his back in the third preseason game against Seattle this season, paving the way for Prescott to have one of the best years by a rookie quarterback in NFL history.

+''I want the football every possession, but it was fun to watch Tony make it look so easy,'' Prescott said.

 Romo overthrew Terrance Williams on a deep pass on his first play.
 His first completion was a 16-yarder to Williams on third-and-12.
 After Dez Bryant drew a pass interference penalty on a deep pass at the Eagles 3, Romo connected with Williams for his first TD pass since Nov.
 22, 2015 against Miami.